It’s natural to like saying “yes” to things.1 It might be saying “yes” to a person, an organization, an activity, an object, or whatever.

 Opportunity Costs with Time

-The same principle applies with time and commitments.
-You can only fit a finite number of things into your attention at any moment.
-You can only meet a finite number of commitments in a given space of time.
+The same principle applies with time and commitments.3 You can only fit a finite number of things into your attention at any moment.
+You can only meet a finite number of commitments in a given period of time.

-And whatever you decide to put your attention on or to put effort into then, by definition, squeezes out of that attention and effort anything else that would otherwise have been there.
+And whatever you decide to put your attention on or to put effort into then, by definition, squeezes out of that attention and effort anything else that you could otherwise have spent them on.
 So, for instance, time and attention spent studying can’t then also be spent in other ways.

 All of this means you need to be careful what you choose to do with the time and attention you have.
-And of course, trying to avoid responsibility by opting out of choosing is its own kind of choice.
+And of course, trying to avoid responsibility by not choosing is its own kind of choice.

 Some Costs Return Dividends

 This said, not all opportunities have the same costs, or even the same kinds of costs.
-Some have costs like carnival games (e.g., doing email).
+Some have costs like carnival games (e.g., getting through email).
 They might be pleasant in the moment, but over the long run, they’ll leave you emptier.

 Suppose you were to come upon someone in the woods working feverishly to saw down a tree.